The experts contradict each other. The science keeps changing. Here's what actually holds up.

 We watch everything

-AI analyzes every video, every mention, every recommendation across 5 expert channels.
+AI analyzes every video, every mention, every recommendation across every expert channel.
 No clip is too old or too obscure.

 Step 2